-Welcome to the world of the Staufers, whose most important scion - Emperor Barbarossa – celebrates his 900th birthday this year.
-In short, the Staufers were the mighty Swabian noble family who rapidly climbed to the apex of power in the mid-12th century in Europe, and produced several Holy Roman Emperors.
-Just as quickly, the family disappeared from the stage of world history 100 years later.
-Their origins are found in the Swabian Alb.
-The Staufer Circuit path is a good eleven kilometres (almost seven miles) long, which means that you will not just enjoy the cultural landscape of the Swabian Alb during your hike, but also take a small but exciting journey through time.
+Welcome to the world of the Staufers, whose most important scion - Emperor Barbarossa - celebrated his 900th birthday in 2022.
+In short, the Staufers were the mighty Swabian noble family that quickly rose to the top of European power in the mid-12th century, producing several Holy Roman Emperors.
+Just as quickly, the family disappeared from the world stage 100 years later.
+Their origins lie in the Swabian Alb.
+The Staufer Trail, one of 16 certified Löwenpfade Trails, is a good 11 kilometres (almost 7 miles) long, so as well as enjoying the cultural landscape of the Swabian Alb, you will also be taking a small but exciting journey through time.
 So let's start at the beginning.
-The tour starts at Wäscherschloss Castle in Wäschenbeuren, then leads through the spectacular Beuten Valley and later onto a sunny path over the Spielburg nature reserve up to Hohenstaufen.
+Just follow the emblem of the Löwenpfade Trails, a stylised lion with a green mane on a white square.

 The tour starts in Wäschenbeuren.
 If, before starting your hike, you would like to immerse yourself in the Staufer era, visit Wäscherschloss Castle and the local castle warden Krisztina Mutter, who loves to chat with visitors about the day-to-day culture in former times: which cereals were cultivated, what people ate and how they slept.
 The wall around the building, made of rusticated cut stones, is ten metres (almost 33 feet) high.
 The castle, which dates back to 1220, was part of the Hohenstaufen fortifications.
 From here, you could see the ancestral castle on the mountain, and spot any approaching aggressors.